Posts

 Image

-The patient in Hypovolemic shock has usually lost a significant amount of blood.
+The patient in Hypovolemic Shock The patient in Hypovolemic Shock has usually lost a significant amount of blood.
 Fluid replacement and assessment is necessary.
 IV fluids such as Ringers Lactate, Albumin or blood transfusion may be used in the treatment.
-Enjoy watching he videos: Sessions for Nurses 9 - The Patient in Hypovolemic or Spinal Shock The New Nurse - Blood transfusion Blood transfusion reaction: If a blood transfusion is ordered by the doctor, it is important for the nurse to remember that a reaction is possible.
+Enjoy watching the videos : Sessions for Nurses 9 - The Patient in Hypovolemic or Spinal Shock The New Nurse - Blood transfusion Blood transfusion reaction: If a blood transfusion is ordered by the doctor, it is important for the nurse torememb er that a reaction is possible.
 There are many steps to follow, in order to ensure that the blood transfusion is done correctly .
 The nurse should also bear in mind , the possibility of a blood transfusion reaction, even when things are done the right way.
 Warning signs of a blood transfusion reaction: - chills, anxiety, flushing - itching, shortness of breath, chest pain Immediate action should be taken, to stop the blood and notify MD for further orders.

 A CARDIOPULMONARY ARREST - QUIZ QUESTIONS